 The Construct of Fictional Worlds

 Authors construct entire worlds within the confines of their minds and translate these worlds onto the page.
-These worlds can range from the entirely fantastical, such as J.R.R.
+These worlds can range from the entirely fantastic, such as J.R.R.
 Tolkien’s "Middle-earth," to the deeply familiar, like the small towns in which many of Stephen King's stories are set.
 Regardless of the setting, these fictional worlds are populated by characters who face conflicts, make choices, and experience emotions that resonate with readers on a fundamental level.

 Emotional Truths in Fiction